g-wenzel/mail-to-dokuwiki/README.md

 You will also need [composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos), [Pandoc](https://pandoc.org/installing.html).
 Assuming these are already in your system, installing Mail-to-Dokuwiki should simple:

 Ususally your dokuwiki-folders should not be writable without sudo-permissions.
-As it is discouraged to run composer as sudo, I suggest to perform the istall in your homedirectory first and then move the files to the dokuwiki plugin-folder.
+As it is discouraged to run composer as sudo, I suggest to perform the install in your homedirectory first and then move the files to the dokuwiki plugin-folder.

 ```bash
 git clone https://github.com/g-wenzel/mail-to-dokuwiki.git